 1-312-369-6400 for assistance.

-Women Employed.
+Anne Ladkey, executive director, Women Employed.
 Advocacy group has helped pass legislation supporting equal pay, enhanced benefits and college financial aid for women.
-Anne Ladky, executive director.
 312-782-3902 x 232. firstname.lastname@example.org

 Health and Safety

-Voices for Creative Nonviolence.
-Co-founded by Nobel Peace Prize nominee Kathy Kelly, VCN sends grassroots peacemaking delegations to Iraq, Afghanistan and Pakistan.
+Kathy Kelly, Co-founder of Nobel Peace Prize nominee, Voices for Creative Nonviolence.
+VCN sends grassroots peacemaking delegations to Iraq, Afghanistan and Pakistan.
 Kathy Kelly.
 773-878-3815. firstname.lastname@example.org

-The Richard H. Driehaus Foundation.
-Executive director Sunny Fischer co-founded the Chicago Foundation for Women and has deep roots in advocacy for Chicago women and the working poor.
+Sunny Fischer, executive director, The Richard H. Driehaus Foundation.
+Co-founded the Chicago Foundation for Women and has deep roots in advocacy for Chicago women and the working poor.
 312-641-5772. firstname.lastname@example.org

 Social Services and Community

-Women in Science and Engineering at the University of Illinois Chicago.
+Veronica Arreola, program director, Women in Science and Engineering at the University of Illinois Chicago.
 Mentors girls and women from secondary school through postgraduate work and early-stage careers in research science.
-Veronica Arreola, program director, Women in Science and Engineering.
 312-355-1813. email@example.com